 Many of CreativeMinds' plugins have features related to User Roles.
 This guide is an overview of what they are and how they affect the plugins.

-WordPress allows you to have many registered users in your website.
-Just like a company has different roles (for instance CEO, manager, accountant and intern), so does WordPress.
+WordPress allows you to have many registered users on your website.
+Just like a company has different roles (for instance CEO, manager, accountant, and intern), so does WordPress.

 What differs each role are the capabilities.

 Different roles have access to different information.